-front cover of album features Cali playing ukulele while sitting on a bench and smiling
+Front cover of an album features a woman with red hair playing ukulele reclining on a bench and smiling

 back cover of album